Lux Build Guide by katt5

 -Finally, Scorch is my pick for the last rune in our main tree.
 It makes early game poke a lot more effective and you really shouldn't be throwing out Es too constantly anyways (it'll leave you at no mana!) so it'll pretty much always be live laning phase.
-If you're more late-game oriented, Gathering Storm is also a decent option!
+If you're more late-game oriented (or if your games consistently go past the 30-minute mark), Gathering Storm is also a good option.

 Secondary Tree - Inspiration: